massimiliano-dalcero/puff/README.md

 # Puff
-An easy and json friendly Windows prefetch file parser filterable by date
+An easy and json friendly Windows prefetch file parser filterable by date.
+Can be usefull in IR case, when you need to detect running program in a slice of time.

-Created to work under linux, but also on any system where there is python 3.10
+Created to work under linux, but also on any system where there is python 3.10.

 # INSTALL: